bitrix24/b24restdocs/api-reference/chat-bots/messages/imbot-message-delete.md

 >
 > Who can execute the method: any user

-The method `imbot.message.delete` removes a message from the chatbot.
+The method `imbot.message.delete` deletes a message from the chatbot.

 #|
 || **Parameter** | **Example** | **Description** | **Revision** ||